ibm-cloud-docs/containers/cs_integrations.md

     ```
     {: screen}

 2. Get the details of your secret to find potential key value pairs that you can reference as environment variables in your pod.
+The service credentials are stored in the `binding` key of your secret.
    ```
    kubectl get secrets binding-<service_instance_name> --namespace=<namespace> -o yaml
    ```